Chocolate Bar and The Renaissance

 Chocolate Bar in November 2014.

-Chocolate Bar was a pub and bistro that was situated on Common Quay Street in Wexford town, near the Bullring.
-It was a very popular spot throughout the 2000s and early 2010s.
+Chocolate Bar closed at the end of 2014 after many years of operation.
+The pub and bistro was located on Common Quay Street in Wexford Town, near the Bullring, and remained a popular venue throughout the 2000s and early 2010s.

 The Renaissance

-Many people would head to Chocolate for a few drinks while they waited for the Renaissance to open.
-At around 10pm, the double doors would open, and people would begin to line up.
+Patrons would often visit Chocolate for drinks while waiting for the Renaissance to open.
+Around 10pm, the double doors would open, and people would begin to line up.

 Nightclub